 |Home > Services > Audit and Assurance > Internal Audit|

-When you need to review your company's cash receipts and cash management areas to ensure efficiency and with appropriate checks and balances, contact Decosimo's internal audit team, and ask us how we can help.
-Decosimo has the experience and credentials to assist you with establishing controls to monitor and manage your company’s cash
+When you need to verify that your company's purchasing and procurement processes have the appropriate checks and balances, contact Decosimo's internal audit team and ask us how we can help.

 Decosimo’s internal audit team has provided internal audit advisory services to existing internal audit departments of financial institutions, utility and manufacturing companies.
 Our internal audit team consists of Certified Public Accountants and Certified Fraud Examiners.
 Our internal audit services management team has over 30 years of experience creating and managing internal audit departments for public and private clients in industries including, manufacturing, retail, energy, healthcare, and the restaurant and entertainment fields.